noahzeldin/dissertation/reception_analysis_write_up.md

     evening between Dec.
 13 and 14, 1930, and *The Mother* premiered on Jan.
 17, 1932.
 GBA 3:431 and 478.

-13. Note: Two exceptionally long articles on The Measures Taken with unknown political orientation are responsible for stretching the IQR for that subcategory.
-Unsurprisingly, these long articles appeared in a literary and in a musical periodical, rather than in a daily newspaper.
-Julius Bab, “Lehrstück in Gegenwart und Vergangenheit,” Literarische Welt, Feb.
-19, 1932; and Hans Heinz Stuckenschmidt, “Politische Musik zu Brecht-Eislers ‘Maßnahme,’” *Der Anbruch* XIII, no. 1, 1931.

-14. For instance, “music”, “musical” and “musically” have been grouped under the keyword *MUSIK*, so that they are counted as a single token, which of course increases their significance in the statistical analysis.
+13. For instance, “music”, “musical” and “musically” have been grouped under the keyword *MUSIK*, so that they are counted as a single token, which of course increases their significance in the statistical analysis.
 This practice is particularly relevant for